Anwarvic/extra-collections/docs/source/index.rst

 make these python modules as consistent as they could be.
 So dealing with the most complicated data structrue will as easy as the easiest one.

-**Fun fact:**
+**Fun fact #1:**

-🤤 extra-collection was originally developed as a way to teach myself how to code and there were no intentions to release it at all.
+🤫 extra-collection was originally developed as a way to teach myself how to code and there were no intentions to release it at all.
 But after spending more than 18 months playing with different data structres, I've found out that I've implemented 16 different data-structures.
 Just then, I decided to push it to 20 data structures and release it.
 Why 20 you ask?
 Because it is a nice round number 😁.

+**Fun fact #2:**

+🤤 The first version of extra-collection was releases on 20/10/2020.
+I wanted to release it on 20/20/2020 but my brother told me there are only 12 months in a year.
+I didn't believe him, but he sweared.

 👨🏻‍💻 Installation